High-efficiency Nitrogen Oxidation (HNO3)

 Posted

-The HR001126S0005: High-efficiency Nitrogen Oxidation (HNO3) abstract template is a mandatory document for all abstract submissions to this Broad Agency Announcement (BAA).
-Proposers must also include Attachment A (Abstract Summary Slide Template) for a complete submission.
-Abstracts should not exceed five pages, excluding the cover sheet, table of contents, optional bibliography, and up to three optional technical papers.
-Submissions must be in English, formatted for 8-1/2 by 11-inch paper with 1-inch margins and a minimum 12-point font (8 or 10-point for figures/tables/charts).
-Abstracts should be UNCLASSIFIED or Controlled Unclassified Information (CUI) level, with proprietary data clearly marked.
-DARPA encourages abstract submission before full proposals, providing feedback within 30 days.
-Regardless of DARPA’s response, proposers can submit a full proposal, which will be reviewed based on published evaluation criteria.
-Abstracts must be submitted via DARPA’s Broad Agency Announcement Tool (BAAT) by the specified due date and time, not through Grants.gov.
+The HR001126S0005: High-efficiency Nitrogen Oxidation (HNO3) abstract template is mandatory for all submissions to this Broad Agency Announcement (BAA).
+Proposers must also include an Abstract Summary Slide Template.
+Abstracts are limited to five pages, excluding the cover sheet, table of contents, bibliography, and optional technical papers.
+Submissions should be UNCLASSIFIED or Controlled Unclassified Information (CUI).
+DARPA encourages abstract submissions before full proposals, providing feedback within 30 days.
+This feedback is advisory, and proposers can submit a full proposal regardless of the response.
+Abstracts must be submitted through DARPA’s Broad Agency Announcement Tool (BAAT) by the specified due date.
+The abstract content should detail goals, impact, technical approach, capabilities, management plan, and cost and schedule.
+It also requires a cover sheet with proposer and contact information, estimated cost, and period of performance.

 DARPA's High-Efficiency Nitrogen Oxidation (HNO3) Broad Agency Announcement (BAA) seeks innovative proposals for decentralized nitric acid manufacturing from air and water.
-This initiative addresses vulnerabilities in the current Haber-Bosch/Ostwald process, which relies on imported ammonia and is energy-intensive.
-The program aims to develop catalysts and reactor designs to achieve high-rate, energy-efficient nitric acid production.
-The 42-month program is structured in three phases, focusing on lab-scale prototype development (1L/day) and culminating in a field demonstration of a full-scale prototype (50L/day).
-Key metrics include reaction rate, energy efficiency, and minimization of side products.
-Proposals must detail technical rationale, catalyst selection, reactor design, scalability plans, and risk mitigation.
-The program emphasizes collaboration with a Government Independent Verification and Validation (IV&V) team for testing and evaluation.
+This initiative addresses vulnerabilities in the current Haber-Bosch/Ostwald (HBO) process, which relies on imported ammonia and is energy-intensive.
+The program aims to develop catalysts and reactor designs to achieve high-rate, energy-efficient nitric acid production, moving from lab-scale prototypes (1L/day) to full-scale field demonstrations (50L/day) over 42 months.
+Proposals must detail technical approaches, catalyst selection, reactor design, scalability plans, and risk mitigation, with an emphasis on direct nitrogen oxidation methods.
+Evaluation prioritizes scientific merit, relevance to DARPA's mission, cost/schedule realism, proposer capabilities, and technology transition plans.
+Key dates include a proposal due date of February 5, 2026.

 Lifecycle